Are you searching for new ways to inject some life into the teaching of your novels?

 They can learn about experiences that are different from their own, and develop an appreciation for the perspectives of others.

-This can also help to break down stereotypes and prejudices that they may have unknowingly absorbed from their surroundings.
+This can also help to break down stereotypes and prejudices they may have unknowingly absorbed from their surroundings.

 Pairing literature with current events can further enhance this experience.